-General surgery

-Surgical procedure information leaflet
+General surgery Surgical procedure information leaflet

-Name of procedure: Mastectomy with axillary node sample
+Name of procedure: Mastectomy

-It has been recommended that you have surgery to remove your breast and to sample the lymph glands in your axilla (armpit) as treatment for your breast cancer.
+It has been recommended that you have surgery to remove your breast as treatment for your breast cancer.

 This operation involves making an incision (cut) around your breast and then removing all of the breast tissue including the nipple and areola.
 Some of the breast skin is also removed leaving a scar that is flat against the chest wall.
-A sample of lymph glands (approximately four) from under your arm will also be removed usually through the same incision.
-This procedure will show us whether the cancer has spread to the lymph glands or not, which helps us to plan the next stage of your treatment.
-In comparison to an axillary clearance (where all the glands removed), the advantage of a sample is the reduced side-effects caused by the surgery (see later).
-The disadvantage of a sample is if the glands are involved a second operation may be necessary.
+Detailed laboratory analysis of the removed tissue will tell us the type and extent of the breast tumour that you have or, if this is a risk reducing procedure, will ensure there is no abnormality.
+This information will help us to plan the next stage of your treatment.